Belonging

 Always Enough

-I have come to realize (again) that our human brain wants to believe that there is not enough resources, not enough time, not enough love, not enough money, not enough opportunities, or whatever else we desire.
-Our minds want to keep telling the same old story that there isn’t enough which in turn causes us to act as if we need to live in a mindset of scarcity and lack.
-Think storage units on every corner, jumbo size everything, jammed packed big box stores where people get more, more, more, more.
+I have come to realize again that our culture wants us to believe that there are not enough resources, not enough time, not enough love, not enough money, not enough opportunities, or whatever else we desire.
+Our minds want to keep telling the same old story that there isn’t enough which in turn causes us to act as if we live in a mindset of scarcity and lack.
+Spend an afternoon at Costco and you will agree with me!
+The overconsumption that happens within those four walls is startling.
+Also, think about the storage units on every corner, jumbo size everything, jammed packed big box stores where people get more, more, more, more.

-The truth is the human spirit and inner heart must KNOW that there is always, always, ALWAYS enough.
-When we sink into faith and trust the process, and align with the greater good we can actually feel that there IS indeed enough.
-Always.
+The truth is the human spirit and inner heart KNOWS that there is always, always, ALWAYS enough.
+When we sink into faith and trust that truth we can start to make more mindful choices.
+Aligning with the greater good of universal love we can actually feel that there IS indeed enough.

 Open your heart, open your mind and get ready to receive all that there is.
-There is ALWAYS enough.